A taxonomy of categories for relations: A taxonomy of gs-monoidal categories

 A monoidal category is a category equipped with a tensor product operation and a unit object, satisfying certain coherence conditions.
 It provides a framework for studying structures where objects can be combined and interactions are modelled algebraically.
 Cartesian categories are one of the leading examples of monoidal categories, where the tensor product is the categorical product.

-As shown by Fox in \cite{Fox:CACC}, cartesian categories are precisely symmetric monoidal categories in which every object is equipped with a comonoid structure given by $\nabla_X: X\to X\times X$ and $!_X:X\to I$, both natural in $X$.
-By relaxing the requirement about the existence and the naturality of these two families of arrows one obtains a series of well-known categories.
+As shown by Fox in \cite{Fox:CACC}, cartesian categories (with a choice of products) are precisely symmetric monoidal categories in which every object is equipped with a commutative comonoid structure given by $\nabla_X: X\to X\times X$ and $!_X:X\to I$, both natural in $X$.
+We will refer to these structures as \textit{cartesian monoidal categories}.

+By relaxing the requirement about the existence and the naturality of these two families of arrows, one obtains a series of well-known categories.

 Requiring the existence of both families but not their naturality, one obtains the notion of gs-monoidal category, introduced by Corradini and Gadducci in \cite{gadducci1996,CorradiniGadducci97} in the context of algebraic presentations of graphical formalisms.
 These categories abstract the properties of cartesian product of sets in the category of relations on one hand, and on the other they have the right structure to distinguish between relations, partial functions, total relations and functions.